-Who analyzes all 250 web sites?Report author John Yunker personally reviews every web site — and has done so for all seven editions of the report.
+Report author John Yunker reviews every website — and has done so for all 10 editions of the report.
 No work is outsourced.
-This historical understanding of each web site (combined with one-on-one interviews with many of the executives who manage these global sites) provides truly unique and actionable findings and recommendations.
+This historical understanding of each website (combined with one-on-one interviews with many of the executives who manage these global websites) provides valuable and actionable findings and recommendations.

-How do you select companies for your list?We survey a wide swath of global companies across all major industries to provide a well-rounded overview of the state of web globalization.
+We survey a wide swath of global companies across all major industries to provide a well-rounded overview of the state of web globalization.
 Within each industry, we include the leading companies with a focus on brand leadership.
-We include more than 30% of the Fortune 100 companies and 95% of the Interbrand 100 Best Global Brands.
+We include more than 30% of the Fortune 100 companies and 70% of the 2011 Interbrand 100 Best Global Brands.

-What’s the value of comparing companies across different industries?Web globalization best practices may emerge in any industry.
+Web globalization best practices may emerge in any industry.
 By keeping a broad focus on all major industries, we are able to point executives to those companies and industries that are doing the best job of presenting themselves to the world.
-While this report compares companies that have little or nothing in common with one another, every company included does have peers by which it can be evaluated.
+Every company included does have peers by which it can be evaluated.
 In the end, our goal is to provide a truly global perspective on which companies and industries are the most active and successful in web globalization.
 Only through casting a wide net do we achieve this goal.

-Scoring MethodologyThe Report Card analyzed each web site according to the following five criteria:
+The Report Card analyzes each website according to the following four criteria:

-John Yunker has worked with a wide range of Fortune 500 companies, as both a consultant and employee, most recently as Senior Program Manager at Microsoft supporting the globalization of web-based applications.
-Nearly a decade ago, John authored the first book devoted to the emerging field of web globalization, Beyond Borders: Web Globalization Strategies.
+John Yunker has helped a wide range of Fortune 500 companies improve their global websites and application.
+He has experience consulting with some of the world's largest companies and has also worked as senior program manager at Microsoft.
+He authored the first book devoted to the emerging field of web globalization, Beyond Borders: Web Globalization Strategies.
 John speaks at numerous industry events, including Localization World, Internet Retailer, and the Unicode Conference and has been quoted on global topics in publications including The Wall Street Journal and The New York Times.
 He is also editor of the popular web globalization blog Global by Design.